 Please make sure that following repository line is present:

-deb https://https.kali.org/kali kali-rolling main contrib non-free
+deb https://repo.kali.org/kali kali-rolling main non-free contrib

 Update Kali Linux environment to the latest version.
 Also make sure that essential packages are installed as well.
 Copy and execute the following commands one by one:

 apt-get clean apt-get update apt-get upgrade -y apt-get dist-upgrade -y apt-get install dkms kpartx printer-driver-postscript-hp